A person with civil engineering qualifications assessing a tube

 In regional New South Wales there’s lots to be done, and plenty of opportunities to do it.
 Take Mark Hernandez and David Ghrayche for example.
 The pair are working as cadets with Western Project Services in Bathurst.
 And that’s not the only thing they have in common.
 They’re both studying civil engineering qualifications at Charles Sturt University.

-Mark and David are both halfway through a Bachelor of Technology (Civil) / Master of Engineering (Civil), and are among 53 cadet engineers in the course, working across Australia (and beyond), while studying online.
+Mark and David are halfway through an engineering degree and are among 53 cadet engineers in the course, working across Australia (and beyond) while studying online.

 “I left high school and did an apprenticeship as a fitter machinist.
 Subsequently, I travelled for a couple of years and decided I didn’t want to be a fitter anymore.
 So I went to university and started studying,” David said.